Penélope Cruz Opens Up About Her & Salma Hayek's Near-Death Experience

 Advertisement

-The air in the plane cabin was depressurised, she explains.
+The air in the plane cabin was depressurized, she explains.
 Planes keep the air inside at a higher pressure so that we can feel more comfortable, because as the plane ascends, the air pressure outside drops.
-When depressurisation occurs, the oxygen masks drop down from the ceilings, which you may be familiar with if you've ever sat through a pre-flight safety announcement.
+When depressurization occurs, the oxygen masks drop down from the ceilings, which you may be familiar with if you've ever sat through a pre-flight safety announcement.
 Once again: NOPE.

 But that's not all.
 Cruz tells another story about diving in Belize, in its famed Great Blue Hole, a massive sinkhole in the water that is about 400 feet deep.
 "I love diving but I will never go that deep, even if I had two instructors.
 I was surrounded by sharks," she says.
 MANY, MANY NOPES.
 She also has diving narcosis, which she described as similar to panic, and given the shark situation, we can understand why she'd be freaking out.
 "When I looked up and saw all of that water, I started to pray that I could make it."
 And she did, because she's here now, and can regale us with tales sure to give us nightmares.